Discover Omeru Scenic Reserve

 How to Get There

 To reach Omeru Scenic Reserve, travel along State Highway 16 from Kumeu towards Welford.
 The reserve is located shortly before Gibbs Farm.
-Ample parking is available, making it convenient for visitors to start their exploration.
-While in the area, consider visiting nearby attractions such as Gibbs Farm for a more comprehensive experience of the region's natural beauty.
+Ample parking is available.